philsturgeon/phil.tech/source/2011-08-17-video-pancake-3.1-overview.html.markdown

 layout: post
 title: 'Video: Pancake 3.1 overview'
 category:
-alias: blog/2011/08/video-pancake-3.1-overview
+alias: blog/2011/08/video-pancake-3.1-overview/
-excerpt: " \n\tWe've been working hard on PancakeApp - a CodeIgniter-based Invoicing system - and it's getting to be a real power-house of features.
+excerpt: "We've been working hard on PancakeApp - a CodeIgniter-based Invoicing system - and it's getting to be a real power-house of features.
 This is turning out to be more of a \"Freelancers Side-kick\" with not just invoicing but project management, time tracking and the starting of some great CRM features.
 The video